Stedi/starter-kit/mappings-examples/README.md

 ## Questions?
 Get in touch!

-Submit a question for the Customer Development team [here](https://www.stedi.com/contact).
+Submit a question for the Stedi team [here](https://www.stedi.com/contact).

 ## Links to further reading